June 16, 2021

 One of the methods increases the amount of the enzyme Rubisco in C4 plants to raise CO2 fixation and improve plant growth and yield has proved successful in maize.

 Many people associate increasing CO2 levels due to climate change with the potential for increased food yield, but it is not that simple.
 Since C4 are already adapted to use more CO2, increased levels of this gas will have no effect on them or increase their yield.
-However, under conditions of higher CO2, more photosynthesis will occur in C3 plants such as rice and wheat.
+However, under conditions of higher CO2, higher rates of photosynthesis will occur in C3 plants such as rice and wheat.

-The many components and environment that are important for photosynthesis come into play during climate change and its ability to fix carbon.
+The many components and environmental factors that are important for photosynthesis come into play during climate change and its ability to fix carbon.

 The increased interest in photosynthesis to improve crop yield and mitigate climate change requires precise measurement of this important physiological process.
 The CI-340 Handheld Photosynthesis System from CID Bio-Science provides instant and accurate readings.
 They can be used to measure all kinds of leaves from conifers to broadleaves in farms, laboratories, and natural ecosystems.